ts4z/barge-rulebook/src/preface.md

 ### Acknowledgments

-Thanks to Rich Bremer, Doug Grismore, Patrick Milligan, and Cliff Matthews for encouragement, and technical. and editorial input.
+Thanks to Rich Bremer, Doug Grismore, Patrick Milligan, and Cliff Matthews for encouragement, and technical and editorial input.

 ### Preface from the 2021 Edition